anaestheticsapp/the-logbook-app/logbook-file-format.md

 ## Training
 * The RCoA LLP and AnaestheticsApp Logbook use teaching and supervision when logging theatre cases
-* Levels of supervision are classified in [NOTES TO PROVIDE CLARIFICATION OF ACSA STANDARDS](https://www.rcoa.ac.uk/sites/default/files/documents/2019-08/ACSA-SelfAssessment-2019.pdf)
+* Levels of supervision are based on [NOTES TO PROVIDE CLARIFICATION OF ACSA STANDARDS](https://www.rcoa.ac.uk/sites/default/files/documents/2019-08/ACSA-SelfAssessment-2019.pdf)

 ```js
 /**